loot/libloot/docs/metadata/data_structures/group.rst

   ``string``

-  A description of the group, e.g. what sort of plugins it contains.
+  A GitHub Flavored Markdown description of the group, e.g. what sort of plugins it contains.
 If undefined, the description is an empty string.

 .. describe:: after